gs-rezaem/cfgsync/tmp/contrib-model.md

 advantage that as long as the code is around, the agreements that went into creating that code are also available.
 An example of this is our "In == Out, DCO pull request" model described below.

+# Our model: In == Out, with DCO pull request
+In choosing our model, we wanted to have high equitability, which immediately suggests an In == Out model.
+But the low legal protection of pure In == Out was a concern, so we opted for In == Out with DCO.

+From a pure legal perspective, the entirety of open source licensing regime is predicated on copyright law.
+As such, establishing copyright provenance (who owns the copyright to a particular piece of code) is in line with how the law handles this.
+As noted earlier, that is not the same as who authored the code.
+Taking this into account, led us to bifurcate our DCO along the lines of the contributor-is-copyright-holder vs. contributor-represents-copyright-holder.
+Instead of a ```Signed-off-by:``` commit message, we chose a ```Covered-by:``` commit message, referencing a particular document.

+The above consideration and the concern that some jurisdictions may require explicit agreement led us to require an explicit agreement.
+Furthermore, the document referenced by the ```Covered-by:``` commit message fit well in the repository itself.
+We already have lots of meta data (LICENSE, CONTRIBUTING, NOTICE, etc.) and the DCO's are no different.
+The mechanism to get anything into our repository is a pull request, which now completes the picture: to contribute to our projects, do a one time pull request with an appropriate DCO and reference that DCO in subsequent (code) commits.
+This a "same transfer, same storage" model as described above.

 # The Chain of Custody Problem
+A lot of development in open source is highly collaborative.
+A particular piece of code might be edited my multiple people (which sometimes, but not always, means different copyright holders).
+It's also possible to start from an existing piece of OSS code and modify it for use in another project.

+We've chosen a git-centric copyright provenance resolution.
+If a piece of code has mixed copyright provenance, it must be represented as a series of commits, with each commit properly attributing each copyright (via a ```Covered-by:``` commit message and potentially a by-line in the affected file).

+This is very similar to the Linux Kernel ```Signed-off-by:``` semantics with two notable differences:

+1. We care about copyright-owner, as declared in the ```Covered-by:``` DCO, not the contributor.
+2. We don't allow squashed commits with multiple ```Covered-by:``` lines.